The Perils Of Life

 “If you want light to come into your life, you need to stand where it is shining.” — Guy Finley

-You either believe that life happens to you or for you, there are no two ways about it.
-You are in for the ride of your life or you feel as though you missed the bus.
-Some people spend their entire lives chasing the bus but never catch it.
-They don’t realise that if they stop chasing, another one will arrive sooner to take them to the same destination, perhaps an even better one than they imagined.
-Yet, they tend to ruminate on what they missed out on instead of what they could have gained.
-It’s no surprise that life can defeat us sometimes.
-Welcome to the school of life or as some call it, the school of hard knocks.
-Do you get this impression sometimes?
-That life is purposely conspiring against you?
-How does it make you feel?
+Do you believe life is happening to you or for you?
+You are in for the ride of your life or feel as though you missed the bus.
+However, some people spend their entire life chasing the bus but never catch it.
+They don’t realise, if they stop chasing, another one will arrive to take them to the same destination; perhaps an even better one than they imagined.
+Yet, they ruminate on what they’ve missed out instead of what they could have gained.

 Pain And Suffering Is Not Who You Are

 “When life knocks you down, try to land on your back because if you can look up, you can get up.” — Eric Thomas

 We all suffer defeat at the hands of life.
 She is a brutal teacher whose aim is not personal but predictable.
 She is always on time and ready to deliver a dose of personal growth when you least expect it.
 For example, my first dose of defeat occurred at the end-of-year 11 (sophomore in the US), when I failed to graduate high school and was asked to repeat the year.
 To say it was humiliating is an understatement; particularly having to explain it to my conservative parents, who paid good money to send me to a private school.
 To compound matters, my year 11 counsellor advised my parents I should drop out and take up a trade as a carpenter or plumber.
 Suffice it to say they were unimpressed, primarily my mother, who was a former schoolteacher and came from a family of academics.
 Have you experienced something similar in your life?
 A defeat or failure which affected your self-esteem?
 Consider how you responded.